Table of Contents

 - Growing more with the increasing opportunities as the field undergoes constant evolution.

-- As the field continues to develop, the questions about forensic psychologists also continue to pop up.
+- As the field continues to develop, the questions about forensic psychologists continue to pop up.

 Which branch of psychology are you interested in?